Danielwohlr/ai-inpainted-image-segmentation/README.md

   <br/>
 </p>

-Goal of an hackathon I attended in March 2025 (shoutout to Aaltoes), was to accurately detect inpainted (manipulated) regions in images.
+Goal of an hackathon I attended in March 2025 (shoutout to Aaltoes), was to accurately detect AI inpainted (manipulated) regions in images.
 This binary segmentation task has important applications in digital forensics, media authentication, and combating misinformation.

-Achieved validation DICE score was around 0.85.
+Achieved test DICE score was around 0.85.

 </p>